I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 The sober one looked me up and down before putting a hand on the hothead’s shoulder.
 “Let it go, it was just a bar fight.
 He didn’t start it and he took his licks.”

 The one with the shotgun shrugged off the hand.
 “Don’t matter.
 He almost killed him!”
-His small beady eyes glared from under his ridiculous hat.
+Small beady eyes glared from underneath his ridiculous hat.
 “You’ll pay for that.”

-I flexed my hands to loosen them up, they trembled from excitement, and my knuckles were skinned raw.
-Drawing was going to be difficult.
-But I couldn’t help myself and shoved the unconscious man with the toe of my boot.
-He moaned.
+My hands trembled from excitement, and my knuckles were skinned raw.
+Drawing would be difficult.
+But I couldn’t help myself and shoved the semi-unconscious man with the toe of my boot.
+He moaned faintly.
 “Pay for this, huh?
 What’s the sorry turd worth to you?”
 I grinned at my own joke painfully.

 The wild eyed drunk jerked the shotgun up and shoved it in my face.

 I stared down the large double barrels.
 The shotgun was a ten gauge by the looks of them.
-Things were about to get very western.
+Big enough to put holes in a man you could put a fist through.
+Things were about to get very western in here.

 “How about I blow you through that window?” he sneered.